Zahid Ahmed (actor)

-Zahid Iftikhar Ahmed (born 20 September 1983) is a Pakistani television actor and former RJ.
-Ahmed worked as a creative manager for PTV World, and later became an RJ.
+Zahid Iftikhar Ahmed is a Pakistani television actor and former radio jockey.
+Ahmed worked as a creative manager for PTV World, and later became a radio jockey.
 He later left it to pursue a career in acting, and made his Broadway debut with a leading role in the play It Runs in the Family (2006).
 He also portrayed Muhammad Ali Jinnah in Anwar Maqsood's Sawa 14 August and its sequel Pawnay 14 August (both 2014).
 That same year, he made his television debut with the romantic series Mehram.

 Early life and education

 Zahid received his early education in Rawalpindi and graduated from Preston University in marketing.
 From 2003 to 2011, Zahid worked as a COO facilitator (corporate trainer) for sales and customer service operations in an IT company, however he left the job when the company was discovered to be fraudulent and joined Pakistan Television Network's flagship channel PTV Home and later as a creative manager to launch an PTV World, where he met Anwar Maqsood and accepted the offer to play Muhammad Ali Jinnah in Maqsood's one-act play Sawa 14 August.